huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 #### Which of the following animated movies has the highest score on Rotten Tomatoes?

 - [x] Inside Out
-- [ ] Spider-Man: Into The Spiderverse
+- [ ] Spider-Man: Into The Spider-Verse
 - [ ] Ratatouille

 #### The recycling logo is made of three what?